jeyserEssedi/FungioOutlookCalendarBundle/README.md

 Click on "Add an app" and put a name to your app.

+If you add platform native in settings go to Symfony 4 explain.

 Click on "Generate New Password" and copy the password